DaniElBenson001/VanaPayWalletApp--Frontend-/README.md

 The Vanapay Wallet App is a peer-to-peer digital wallet that's automated and seamlessly incorporates APIs.
 It's carefully designed with a minimalistic approach and employs advanced technology to make financial transactions smooth.
 Its primary aim is to prioritize user needs and deliver a seamless user experience.

-🔬 This is the Frontend Interface, it isn't repsonsive yet so [Best advice, launch on Desktop]
+🔬 The current frontend interface lacks responsiveness.
+For the best user experience, I recommend launching it on desktop devices.

-🔧 Built using HTML, CSS and Vanilla JavaScript
+🔧 The interface has been constructed using HTML, CSS, and Vanilla JavaScript.

-🙏 Special Thanks to my Internship Supervisor and Senior Colleagues for the Tutorials and Experience in this Project
+🙏 I extend special thanks to my internship supervisor and senior colleagues for their invaluable tutorials and guidance, which contributed significantly to my learning and experience throughout this project.

 # Here are few Solutions I uncovered to solve menial problems in my Code